18F/handbook/pages/travel-and-leave/travel-and-leave-policies/first-time-travel-get-in-concur.md

 - To get started, in the radio buttons under "Service Office", select "Traveler".
 Then, under "ADD VENDOR/ADDR CODE", click the "CLICK HERE" button.
+- For Traveler information, add your information.
+- If you are a remote worker, enter your home address into the "Remit Address" field.
 - For Point of Contact / POC fields, enter the contact information for your supervisor.
 - For "Service Division", select "FAS" since TTS is under FAS.
-- If you are a remote worker, enter your home address into the "Remit Address" field.
 - To find your region, check [this resource](https://www.gsa.gov/about-us/gsa-regions) from GSA.
 - For banking details, add your personal banking information.
 This is how you will be reimbursed for travel.
 Some folks have been able to go the next page by entering just their bank name, routing number, and account number.
 - Once you complete the form and submit, you might see an error like